-Computer/KVM Switch
+Computer/KVMA Switch

-Link these connectors to the keyboard, video and mouse ports of the device to be remotely controlled, either a single computer or a KVM switch.
-The USB port on the right is for future expansion and is not currently used.
+Link these connectors to the keyboard and mouse (USB or PS/2), DVI digital or analog video and speaker ports of the device to be remotely controlled, either a single computer or a KVM switch.
+The USB port on the right is used by the Virtual Media feature to allow remote file transfer, and can be connected to a standard USB port.